patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v4_0** july 22 2024
+-new up-to-date linux version
+- some cosemetics

 **version RPI-ECU-v3_10** jan 9 2024 upgrade archive:
-- optiaized webinterface performance/appearance on mobile devices
+- optimized webinterface performance/appearance on mobile devices

 **version RPI-ECU-v3_9** dec 22 2023 upgrade archive:
 - fixed an error (panels 0 and 1 of yc600 were swapped).